Your Ultimate Guide to Android Interview Preparation

 Eliminate NullPointerExceptions with Kotlin’s null safety:

-• Declare nullable and non-nullable types using ? and !! operators.
+- Declare nullable and non-nullable types using

-• Handle null values using safe calls (?.), Elvis operator (?:), and safe casts (as?).
+operators. - Handle null values using safe calls (

-• Use Kotlin’s let, run, apply, with, and also scope functions to safely navigate and manipulate nullable objects.
+scope functions to safely navigate and manipulate nullable objects.

 Extensions and Scope Functions